adobebc/web-apps-sdk/modules/ad_rotators/{module_adrotator}.md

 **Example**

-Render the Ad Rotator with ID "15264"

 `{module_adrotator,15264}`

+Renders the Ad Rotator with ID "15264"